manosbatsis/vaultaire/docs/core/state-services.md

-Vaultaire's annotation processor  will generate optimal `StateService` implementations, each specific to one of the `ContractState`-`PersistentState` pairs found at build-time based on the annotations found in your code.
+Vaultaire's annotation processor  will generate optimal `StateService` implementations, each specific to one of the `ContractState`-`PersistentState` pairs found at build-time based on the `VaultaireStateUtils` or `VaultaireStateUtilsMixin` annotations found in your code.
 Service classnames are based on the contract state classname, suffixed by "Service".

 Usage example: